 Proposed projects must engage with the photographic medium; it is expected that a cohesive body of photographs be developed over the course of the summer.
 The grant is intended to encourage the student to work independently with advice, even if from afar, from a faculty member to execute a long-term photographic project outside of the context of the classroom.

-Only returning students are eligible to apply, and the recipient of the grant is expected to prepare an exhibit of the summer’s work in the Visual Arts Center and give a public presentation about the project, upon return to campus in the fall - as well as turn in a paragraph about the project and web-ready photographs for the visual arts department website.
+Only returning students are eligible to apply.
+The grant recipients must prepare an exhibit of the summer’s work in the Edwards Center for Art and Dance and give a public presentation about the project in the fall—as well as turn in a paragraph about the project and web-ready photographs for the Visual Arts department website.

 A committee comprising the current photography faculty and the Visual Arts Department Chair will review the applications.
 Selection criteria for an award include the proposal’s effective articulation of central questions driving the project, a full consideration of the specific ways the student intends to explore these questions, and the feasibility of completing the proposed project during the summer.
 Applications should indicate technical proficiency in relevant photographic technologies, and the proposal should indicate how access to any necessary resources or facilities might be obtained.
 Proposals should be as detailed and specific as possible and emphasize an exploration of stated themes.

 - Narrative proposal, no more than 1500 words in length.
 The proposal should explain:

 - proposed budget, as detailed as possible, outlining intended use of funds

 - Link to online portfolio of 20 images (Picasa, Blogspot, Flickr, etc.) to allow the committee to familiarize itself with the student’s previous photographic work

 - PDF copy of the student’s Bowdoin transcript (via Polaris)

 - Recommendation from a faculty member outside the Visual Arts Department

 - Faculty advisor: note from faculty member stating a willingness to oversee the project during the summer